Workplaces for Older Women

 Project activities

-The WOW project will be conducted in 2026 and will include the following key stages:
+The WOW project is being conducted in 2026-2027, with the following stages:

-- Undertaking a needs analysis: survey and interviews with older women, expert consultation and survey
+- Undertaking a needs analysis: survey/interviews with older women, workplaces, expert consultation and survey

 - Clarifying the benchmark: documenting principles/indicators for equitable workplaces for older women